 There are ways to help yourself sleep with anxiety.
 Tips to increase sleep quality if you’re experiencing anxiety include relaxation exercises and improving your sleep hygiene.

 Relaxation exercises can help your mind calm down and focus your attention away from what’s troubling you.
 Try some of these examples before bed to induce relaxation:

 - Warm bath

 - Deep breathing

+Sleep hygiene is a term for daytime and nighttime habits that can influence your sleep.
 Good sleep hygiene is often recommended to improve sleep quality, which should help alleviate anxiety in the process.
-The examples of good sleep hygiene are written below.
+Examples of good sleep hygiene include:

 - Keeping a consistent sleep schedule